pratikkumar399/frontenddummies/README.md

 - **Styling**: Tailwind v4 utilities live in `globals.css` with custom CSS variables for colors/radii
 - **Monorepo**: Uses Turborepo for build orchestration - see `turbo.json` for task configuration
 - **Categories**: Only categories with content are shown in the explore page sidebar
+- **Rate Limiting**: Currently client-side only (localStorage-based); server-side rate limiting planned for backend implementation
+- **Data Storage**: All challenges, blogs, and content are hardcoded in TypeScript files; no database yet

 Made with ❤️ by [@pratikrai](https://github.com/pratikkumar399)